-Megan Boedeker, administrative assistant; Don Cherni, piano technician; Dr. Ariel Downing, tutoring services; Jacob Hirschman, WCA technical director; Loretta Tonak, staff accompanist.
+Megan Boedeker, administrative assistant; Don Cherni, piano technician; Jacob Hirschman, WCA technical director; Loretta Tonak, staff accompanist.

 ACADEMIC REQUIREMENTS FOR PROGRAMS OF STUDY

 The Sheridan College Music Department offers three programs of study: the Associate of Fine Arts Degree in Music (General Music Emphasis), the Associate of Fine Arts Degree in Music (Music Technology Emphasis), and the Certificate of Completion in Music Technology.
 Additionally, an option to obtain the Associate of Science Degree in General Studies with an emphasis on music electives is available.